 Thinking about the next step on your agile journey?
 Becoming an agile coach or bringing agile coaching to your organization is a powerful way to strengthen an agile transformation.

 With so many coaching certification programs available, it can be hard to know which program is right for you.
-A common question we hear is, “Should I start with agile team coaching or enterprise coaching?
+A common question we hear is, “Should I start with agile team coaching or enterprise agile coaching?"

 The short answer: it depends.